 They had ten children: Roger, Cornelia (or Caroline), Blandina, Carrie (or Chara), Mary, Susan, Marcia, Thomas, Stillman and John.

-Stillman S. Conant (1831-1885 ?) became the head of Harper’s weekly magazine from 1869 until his mysterious disappearance in 1885.
+Stillman S. Conant (1831-1885 ?) became the editor of Harper’s Weekly Magazine from 1869 until his mysterious death in 1885.

-In New York, Cornelia W. Conant received painting instruction successively from Daniel Huntington (1816-1906), Edwin White (1817-1877), Joannes A. Oerthel (1823-1909) and more.
+In New York, Cornelia W. Conant received painting instruction successively from Daniel Huntington (1816-1906), Edwin White (1817-1877), Joannes A. Oerthel (1823-1909) and other masters.

-She spent four years in Düsseldorf at the Academic Formulas of Carl W. Hübner (1814-1879).
-From there, she sent an important picture entitled “The sacred lesson” exhibited at the Goupil Gallery in NY.
-It has been bought by Mr. Fletcher Harper Jr. and shown at the Exhibition of the Art Association.
+She studied for four years in Düsseldorf at the Academic Formulas of Carl W. Hübner (1814-1879).
+From there she sent an important work called « The sacred lesson » which was exhibited at the Goupil Gallery in New York.
+It was purchased by Mr. Fletcher Harper Jr. and later shown at the Exhibition of the Art Association.

-Harper’s Weekly supplement of June 16, 1881 states: « …Miss Conant has lived several years at Ecouen, where Edouard Frere is known to be a leading light.
-His inspiration has quickened her genius… Probably no other American artist ever went to France to study whose education had been so generous and unsectarian… Edouard Frere, Luigi Chialiva, Auguste Schenck and other well-known painters reside in Ecouen, ten miles north of Paris, population 1296.
-The expense of living is extremely moderate and the incentive for art-study notably vigorous”.
+The Harper’s Weekly supplement of June 16, 1881 states: « …Miss Conant has lived several years at Écouen, where Edouard Frère is known to be a reference.
+His inspiration revealed the genius of his pupil… Probably no other American student who has come to France has ever received such generous and unsectarian instruction… Edouard Frere, Luigi Chialiva, Auguste Schenck and other well-known painters reside in Écouen, a village of 1,296 souls located ten miles north of Paris.
+The cost of living there is very moderate and the artistic craze remarkably vigorous. »

-– in 1880, « The end of the story)
+– in 1880, « The end of history

-Her painting The End of the Story was included in the 1905 book « Women painters of the world”.
+Her painting « The End of History » was included in the 1905 book « Women Painters of the World« .

 A funeral service was held for Cornelia W. Conant at St. Peter Episcopal Church on April 4, 1919, when she was in her 86th year.